sharontherese/sharon-kabel/content/post/swift/index.md

 Red, Lover, and Folklore, all have the most variety of colors; Lover may have the most interesting breakdown by color.

+Much grist could also be made of the shades within the most popular colors: "clear blue," "ocean blue," deep blue," etc. "White" is obviously used in Swift's lyrical descriptions of proposals and weddings, the portrayal of which change dramatically over her discography.

+Of course, none of this captures words connected to "light" and "dark," which may cumulatively be even more prevalent than her colors.